Reniori/pulze-mini-tone-generator/README.md

   Pass `"Off"` or the sentinel number; the writer handles both.
 - Disabled slots in real device exports carry **leftover bytes** from prior state — the firmware does not zero them.
 Never read wild preset files as default-value truth.

+## How this is meant to be used

+Through an agent.
+The bundled Claude skill is the front door, but any AI that can read the catalogs can drive this — you describe the tone, it composes the recipe, the writer makes the file.
+On first contact the agent offers a short guided interview to establish your baseline: rig, slots, exclusions, taste.
+Answer in plain language — any phrasing, any level of detail.
+It isn't a form with one correct answer per field; the agent reads context and fills the profile from whatever you give it, and you can revise any of it later just by saying so.

+The CLI and Python API below are deliberately minimal — a manual path for inspection and scripting.
+The expected driver is the agent.

 ## Install